shivalimavi/shivalimavi/README.md

 I am Shivali Mavi, and I love turning data into powerful insights that help make smarter decisions and improve how things work.

+🌺 Currently, IT Business Intelligence Intern @ BlueLinx.

-🍀 Currently analyzing data in Epidemiology and Health Care.
+🍀 Volunteering: Guayana Diaspora Charity - analyzing data in Epidemiology and Health Care.

 💼 Over 5 years of experience in ETL, data analysis, and business intelligence.

 ✨ Creative problem solver with a keen eye for detail.

-💗 Love art, historical architecture, and travel.
+💗 Love art, historical architecture, and travelling.

 <h2 align="center"> My Statistics </h1>